 Optimizely Search & Navigation is a powerful, scalable query platform that can index and query large amounts of structured or unstructured data of any type, create custom search functionality, and build advanced navigation for non-hierarchical content.

-The following functionality is included out-of-the-box:
+The following functionality is included:

 - Multi-language stemming

 - Best Bets

 To ensure maximum availability and scaling flexibility, Optimizely Search & Navigation uses dynamic IP ranges.
 If you for example require whitelisting of IP addresses in the firewall, make sure that your firewall supports domain-based whitelisting.

 Optimizely Search & Navigation consists of a back-end software service, and a front-end facing client used for building the site search functionality.
 There are various integration options available for integrating Search & Navigation with Optimizely Content Management System (CMS) and Optimizely Customized Commerce, as well as other platforms.
 Optimizely Search & Navigation is used as default search solution when running CMS using the Optimizely Digital Experience Platform cloud service.

 Behind the scenes there are numerous back-end systems used for provisioning, indexing, querying, and monitoring the service, based on modern infrastructure components.

 Optimizely Search & Navigation is built using the Elasticsearch search engine.
 The Optimizely Search & Navigation API enforces a number of conventions and restrictions to be aware of, such as adding mappings (automatically handled by the conventions) and adding and removing indexes.